-For many people in early sobriety home environments aren’t ideal for supporting the recovery journey.
+For many people in early sobriety, home environments aren’t ideal for supporting the recovery journey.
 Triggers, a lack of support, or instability may undermine attempts to stay sober.
 In these circumstances, our Intensive Outpatient Program may be the ideal solution.
-Ambrosia Treatment Center understands the benefits of intensive outpatient treatment which is why we offer an IOP in West Palm Beach, FL.
+Ambrosia Treatment Center understands the benefits of intensive outpatient programs (IOPs).
+For this reason, we offer an IOP in West Palm Beach, Florida.

 IOP addresses the same issues as inpatient treatment but without 24/7 supervision or support.
-IOP requires at least a nine-hour weekly commitment, continued for 3-12 months until you feel confident in your sobriety.
-IOP also usually involves drug testing, support group participation and medication evaluations.
-The extended therapy helps you learn to voluntarily abstain from drugs and alcohol.
+IOP requires at least a 9-hour weekly commitment, continued for 3 to 12 months until you feel confident in your sobriety.
+In addition, IOP usually involves drug testing, support group participation, and medication evaluations.
+Extended therapy in IOP helps you learn to abstain from drugs and alcohol.

 Recovery from addiction or other co-occurring mental health disorders can be a complex process.
-Depending on the needs of the individual and their unique circumstances, different levels of care may be required at each stage of the recovery journey.
-Intensive outpatient programs (IOP) are another tool to help people in recovery maintain their progress while gradually easing back into everyday life.
+Depending on the unique needs of the person, different levels of care may be required at each stage of the recovery journey.
+IOPs are another tool to help people in recovery maintain their progress while gradually easing back into everyday life.

 IOPs are generally considered step-down services for people who have completed detox and residential rehab.
-Our IOP programs in West Palm Beach let people who are in early recovery continue accessing support services, like group therapy and mental health counseling, but without constant 24-hour supervision.
-However, intensive outpatient programs can also be used as a stand-alone options for individuals who may not be able to enter into residential treatment.
+IOP in West Palm Beach lets people in early recovery access support services, like group therapy and counseling, without 24-hour supervision.
+In addition, IOPs can also be used as stand-alone options for those unable to enter residential treatment.

 Benefits of an IOP

-- Success rate: individuals who use IOPs generally find more long-lasting results than with other out-patient approaches
+- Success rate: Those in IOPs generally find more long-lasting results than with other outpatient approaches.

-- Support network: IOPs provide an opportunity to build a support network with other individuals who know what you are going through.
+- Support network: IOPs provide an opportunity to build a support network with others who know what you are going through.

-- Ease and flexibility: treatment services are scheduled around your day-to-day needs.
+- Ease and flexibility: Treatment services are scheduled around your daily needs.

-- Access to treatment professionals: because care is provided in a clinical environment, you will have access to addiction and other treatment professionals who can respond to your unique needs.
+- Access to treatment professionals: Because care occurs in a clinical environment, you have access to treatment professionals for your unique needs.

-- Relapse support: if you should relapse, or feel at risk of relapse, you will have better access to support to get you back on the road to recovery.
+- Relapse support: If you relapse, or feel at risk of relapse, you will have better access to support to get back on the road to recovery.

-- Peer group support: in addition to clinical treatment, you will also be able to participate in peer group support, like Alcoholics Anonymous or Narcotics Anonymous.
+- Peer group support: In addition to clinical treatment, you can participate in peer support groups, like Alcoholics or Narcotics Anonymous.

-- Recovery skills: you will be able to learn skills and coping mechanisms in a safe environment, that will support your recovery while you go about your day-to-day life.
+- Recovery skills: You can learn skills and coping mechanisms in a safe place, that will support your recovery while you go about everyday life.

-- Family support: IOPs your family and friends to help support you during your recovery journey.
-Additionally, intensive outpatient programs also offer services to help the family work through issues or dynamics that may hinder recovery.
+- Family support: Additionally, IOPs also offer services to help the family work through issues or dynamics that may hinder recovery.

 When is an IOP Appropriate?

-Once you or your loved one have completed the initial phase of recovery it is generally recommended that you complete a course of comprehensive care.
-Comprehensive care can be in-patient rehab treatment or partial hospitalization.
-Care can also be intensive outpatient treatment.
+Once you or your loved one have completed the initial phase of recovery you should continue with comprehensive care.
+Comprehensive care can be inpatient rehab, partial hospitalization, or IOP.

-- Has completed detox and a residential rehab program, but is not quite ready to return to day-to-day living.
+- Completed detox and residential rehab but is not quite ready to return to day-to-day life

-- May have attempted to try to recover from a substance abuse disorder on their own, or with less structured treatment options, and needs more comprehensive treatment.
+- Attempted to recover from a substance abuse disorder on their own, or with less structured treatment options, and needs more comprehensive care

-- Who may not require the full structure of in-patient treatment, but need the full breadth of services available offered with intensive outpatient programs.
+- Doesn’t require the structure of in-patient treatment, but needs the full breadth of services available offered with IOP

-- Cannot necessarily enter into rehab due to commitments, such as family or work, but need robust and inclusive treatment for substance abuse or mental health conditions.
+- Cannot enter inpatient rehab due to family, work, or school commitments but needs robust treatment for substance abuse or mental health conditions

 What to Look for in an IOP in West Palm Beach

-Many treatment facilities offer intensive outpatient programs, in order to help patients transition from one step to the next more easily.
-However, if you are considering IOP programs in West Palm Beach as a stand-alone service or because your current treatment facility does not offer IOP programs, there are some things you should look for.
+Many treatment facilities offer IOPs to help patients transition from one step to the next more easily.
+However, if you are considering IOP in West Palm Beach, there are some things you should look for.

-The National Institute on Drug Abuse (NIDA) and American Society of Addiction Medicine (ASAM) have outlined standards for facilities that offer IOPs should adhere to.
-There are fourteen standards; among these are:
+The National Institute on Drug Abuse (NIDA) and the American Society of Addiction Medicine (ASAM) have outlined standards for facilities that offer IOPs.
+Among their 14 standards, they include the following:

-- The program provides a minimum of nine hours per week of treatment
+- A minimum of nine hours per week of treatment

-- Monitoring the client’s continued abstinence from drugs or alcohol
+- Monitors the client’s continued abstinence from drugs or alcohol

-- Makes treatment readily available (e.g. convenient operating hours)
+- Treatment is readily available (e.g. convenient operating hours)

-- Ensures that treatment plans address the client’s individual needs
+- Ensures that treatment plans address the client’s needs

-- The program encourages participation from families, friends, and employers
+- Encourages participation from families, friends, and employers

-Early intervention is an important first step to get on the road to recovery from substance abuse and mental health disorders.
-For both those new to recovery or who continue to struggle with addiction or another co-occurring disorder, intensive outpatient programs offer significant advantages to help overcome addiction and get back living.
+Early intervention is an important step to get on the road to recovery from substance abuse and mental health disorders.
+For those new to recovery or those continuing to struggle with addiction and co-occurring disorders, IOPs offer significant advantages to overcoming addiction and getting back to living.
 For more information about our IOP in West Palm Beach, contact us today.
+Visit our admissions page today to learn more.
 Your life is waiting.
-Also, check out the admissions process to get started.